avalon60/OraTAPI/README.md

     The Windows command must be run from a Windows PowerShell terminal.

 ## Post Installation
-The next step is to configure the `OraTAPI.ini` file and your template files.
-Samples of these files are provided, and you could navigate through the various directories to manually instantiate all your files by copying the samples to the required file names and directories.
-However, a `quick_config` tool is available to help you set up more quickly.
-Several options are available to choose from:
+The next step is to initialise the runtime home at `~/OraTAPI`.
+OraTAPI will not generate code until the runtime config and templates have been instantiated.
+The `quick_config` tool copies the packaged defaults into `~/OraTAPI/resources` and materialises the chosen template family.
+Several options are available:

 - Basic
 - Liquibase